 They also make a great toy for when you arrive at their destination.
 Play with them in the bath, pool, or sand!
 Check prices on stacking cups here.

 Dimpl Baby Toys

 This Dimpl baby toy is an incredibly simple concept, that babies absolutely adore.
-It’s a plastic frame that features five brightly colored silicone bubbles.
+It’s a plastic frame that features five brightly coloured silicone bubbles.

 Babies and toddlers have been known to spend ages popping the bubbles back and forth.
-It’s great for their fine motor skills and sensory exploration, and it is made from food grade silicone so it’s safe to chew on.
+It is great for their fine motor skills and sensory exploration, and it is made from food grade silicone so it’s safe to chew on.